 Knowing how trends in the office and administration space will impact the quality and quantity of your hires can only strengthen your recruitment process.
 After all, you're not just hiring for a receptionist right now, you're putting together a strategy to tackle future hiring as well.

 Here are a few of the biggest trends impacting the industry today:

-- Receptionists are one of the most in-demand positions in office and administration, with the number of available jobs expected to grow nine percent by 2026.
+- Receptionists are one of the most in-demand positions in office and administration, with the number of available jobs expected to grow four percent by 2029.

 - The booming healthcare industry is driving much of the demand, as companies in that arena continue to expand their personnel in order to support growth.

 - The top five states leading the demand for receptionists are California, Texas, Florida, New York and Arizona, meaning that employers in these markets need to be prepared for even more competition when sourcing talent.

-demand for receptionists is only going to grow — nine percent by 2026, to be exact.
+demand for receptionists is only going to grow — four percent by 2029, to be exact.

 6. choose your channels to find candidates

 There are many different avenues in which an employer can go about finding candidates for open positions, but not all are equal in merit.
 This is especially true when hiring receptionists, since factors like the size of your business, the number of receptionists needed and recruitment budgets can all determine which paths you pursue.
 Plus, given the importance of this role on all fronts, you need to find someone you can depend on — not just a seat-filler.